A handy windows, doors, & joinery glossary

 Knot-free – Knots in timber are scars left from removed branches.
 These scars appear as darker circles where the tree continues to grow them.
 Knot-free timber is free from these scars.

 Laminated glass – Laminating glass is a process used to prevent the glass from shattering when broken.

-Leaf/door leaves – A leaf is a panel which fills the doorway, becoming a door once hinged.
+Leaf/door leaves – A leaf is a panel that fills the doorway, becoming a door once hinged.

-Low E coating – Low emissivity, meaning a surface which emits low levels of radiant heat.
+Low E coating – Low emissivity, meaning a surface that emits low levels of radiant heat.

 Meeting rail: The middle horizontal rail where two sashes meet when a sash window is fully closed.
 Will include a draught excluder.

-Microporous paint – A paint which allows water vapour to pass through it, but acts as a barrier to liquids.
+Microporous paint – A paint that allows water vapour to pass through it, but acts as a barrier to liquids.

 Mid rail – The middle horizontal structural member.

 Moulding – Also known as casing, it is used to trim the perimeter of windows and doors for a decorative finish.

 Mullion: A vertical element that forms a division between two casement windows.